arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Identity & Access Management (IAM).md

 - Groups cannot be nested
 - User can belong to multiple groups
 - User doesn't have to belong to a group
--   A group is not an identity and cannot be identified as a principal in an IAM policy
--   Use groups to assign permissions to users
--   Only users and services can assume a role (not groups)
 - **Root User** has full access to the account
 - **IAM User** has limited permission to the account
 - You should log in as an IAM user with **admin access** even if you have root access.
 This is just to be sure that nothing goes wrong by accident.

+> - An IAM Group is not an identity and cannot be identified as a principal in an IAM policy
+> - Only users and services can assume a role (not groups)
-- A new IAM user created using the AWS CLI or AWS API has no AWS credentials
+> - A new IAM user created using the AWS CLI or AWS API has no AWS credentials
 ## Policies
 - Policies are JSON documents that outline permissions for users, groups or roles
 - Two types